Shachar Sagiv: Early life

 Sagiv was born in Haifa, Israel, and lived in Zikhron Ya'akov, 22 mi south of Haifa, and now lives in Ra'anana, Israel.
 His father is Shemi Sagiv (at the time known as Sabag), who represented Israel as a marathon runner at the 1984 Summer Olympics in Los Angeles, studied medicine, and is now a chiropractor, and his mother Rachela is a special education consultant.

 His brother Ran Sagiv, who is three years younger, also competed in triathlon in the Olympics, and came in 35th in triathlon in the Tokyo Olympics held in 2021.
 He said of Ran: "We encourage each other and we always support each other; we also fight, like all brothers."
 He has a younger brother.

 For his bar mitzvah, his father took him to France to watch the Tour de France bicycle competition for a week.
 When he was 15 years old, Sagiv moved to Israel’s Wingate Institute in Netanya, and attended high school while he trained.
 He attended Hof HaSharon High School.
-During his required military service with the Israeli Defense Forces he served in a special unit that allowed him to continue training and traveling to compete, while he also coached soldiers in special fighter units in power lifting and running.
+During his required military service with the Israel Defense Forces he served in a special unit that allowed him to continue training and traveling to compete, while he also coached soldiers in special fighter units in power lifting and running.
 He is 182 cm (6 ft 0 in) tall.